United States Army Intelligence and Security Command: Parapsychologic research

 In association with the Defense Intelligence Agency, and under the leadership of commanding general Albert Stubblebine, INSCOM attempted to use parapsychologic methods such as remote viewing in operation Center Lane.
 This was done as late as 1981.
 Other U.S. intelligence services attempted similar projects during the same period, most notably the Stargate Project by the Central Intelligence Agency.

+In caselaw

+In 2014, a case was litigated by the Electronic Frontier Foundation against the Central Intelligence Agency and other federal departments and agencies, and it was determined that the agencies inappropriately handled an FOIA request regarding a special agent assigned to the U.S. Army Intelligence and Security Command who illegally issued a national security letter.